- Search The Registry

-That year Parker obtained a pass to travel north to Indiana, where he was offered work the in foundries near New Albany or Jefferson, Indiana.
+That year Parker obtained a pass to travel north to Indiana, where he was offered work in foundries near New Albany or Jefferson, Indiana.
 Near Cincinnati, Parker began his career as a "conductor" on the Underground Railroad.
 Working with a local barber, Parker was once able to move two young girls from Kentucky to freedom in Indiana and Ohio.
-As an abolitionist, he devoted his life in Kentucky to scouting on both sides of the Ohio River, to taking care of the helpless slaves who had found their way to Ohio and could not get across, to actually fighting for them against their pursuing masters.
+As an abolitionist, he devoted his life in Kentucky to scouting on both sides of the Ohio River to take care of the helpless slaves.
+They had found their way to Ohio and could not get across to fighting for them against their pursuing masters.
 Around 1848 Parker left Cincinnati and opened a small general store in Beachwood Factory, Ohio.

 In 1850 he moved to Ripley, Ohio, which was also the home of Reverend John Rankin, abolitionist and operator of the Underground Railroad there.
 Parker worked independently of Rankin and, before the Emancipation Proclamation, took an active role in removing an estimated 1000 slaves from bondage.
 Unlike other abolitionists, Parker remained separate from organized church groups, which he viewed as an “enemy of the people.”
 In 1854 Parker built a small foundry near Ripley, Ohio, which expanded and, at its peak, employed up to twenty-five men.
 Following federal approval of Colored troops for Union service in 1863, Parker became a recruiter for the 27th Regiment, U.S. Colored Troops (one of two Ohio units).

 Parker's foundry also furnished castings to the war effort.
-Parker's business, which was known as the Ripley Foundry and Machine Company, manufactured slide valve engines and reapers.
+Parker's business, known as the Ripley Foundry and Machine Company, manufactured slide valve engines and reapers.
 In 1871 an establishment known as the Phoenix Foundry with John P. Parker and William Hood, proprietors, was listed in the records of Brown County, Ohio.
-Also Parker received a patent for his Soil Pulverizer in 1890.
+Also, Parker received a patent for his Soil Pulverizer in 1890.
 The foundry was still operating in 1981, though no longer under family ownership.
-Parker remained in the foundry business until his death in January 30, 1900.
+Parker remained in the foundry business until his death on January 30, 1900.

 The John P. Parker Historical Society,